Ten Popular Industrial Robot Applications

 While these may historically have been the most common applications and types of industrial robots, today's robots are less about their mechanical structure.
 They are data collectors.
 Earlier generations of robots had to be separated into their own world, whereas today they can be integrated into the workforce.

 In the past, robots were asked to do very specific tasks, usually in a fixed location.
-But today, they are evolving dramatically, thanks to environmentally aware sensors that impact their form factor and functionality.
-Now, these collaborative robots, or co-bots, work alongside factory operators, doing a fraction of all the stuff people do.
+But today, the collaborative application of industrial robots is evolving dramatically, thanks to environmentally aware sensors that impact their form factor and functionality.
+Now, these collaborative industrial robots, or co-bots, work alongside factory operators, doing a fraction of all the stuff human workers do.
 The proliferation of sensors has made it possible for them to operate in an environment with people and record information about their environment.
 As a result, we can collect data on every step of the manufacturing process for full traceability and detailed data analysis to make better decisions for the future.

-Robotic advances also allow us to take robots from the manufacturing floor and make them mobile and autonomous for brand new applications, such as in retail.
-Autonomous robots have taken grocery stores by storm in 2019, with Ahold Delhaize’s introduction of Badger Technologies’ robot, which is designed to improve store operations.
+Advances in robotics technology also allow us to take robots from the factory floor and make them mobile and autonomous for brand new applications, such as in retail.
+Autonomous robots have taken grocery stores by storm in 2019, with Ahold Delhaize's introduction of Badger Technologies' robot, which is designed to improve store operations.
 Equipped with numerous sensors, navigation systems and cameras, the robot navigates store aisles alongside employees and customers to scan floors for hazardous conditions like spills.
 Concurrently, the robot keeps stock on missing, mispriced or misplaced inventory.
+But in the future, autonomous robots will work in all aspects of retail, from the warehouse to delivery.

 In other industries, such as agriculture, robotic drones can examine a field to find deficiencies in crops.
 They can analyze the water and dryness levels while determining the ripeness of the goods.
 Mobile robots and drones monitor oil and gas pipelines and electric transmission systems performing regular inspection and looking for signs of maintenance needs, to efficiently dispatch maintenance teams.